SELECT (SELECT dname

 I’ve used this ability, for example, in the post about regular expressions when I showed how REGEXP_COUNT works.

-That’s, more or less, everything about theory, let’s see two practical examples.
+more or less, everything about theory, let’s see two practical examples.

-The first one has been already showed in another post: About string concatenation across different records.
+first one has been already showed in another post: About string concatenation across different records.

 1